PhaseRush/advent-of-code/README.md

 # 16

 Pretty nice problem, nice and simple.
 Took me a while for part 1 but part 2 only an additional 4 minutes to brute force.

+Tried a few optimizations, down to 130ms now.
+Multithreading needs to be more intelligent than per-start